spawn170/AnagramGames/README.md

-Anagrams & Math Facts Game
+# 🧩 Anagrams & Math Facts Game

-A fun educational game built with React where players can challenge their vocabulary and math skills.
+A fun educational game built with React that challenges both your vocabulary and math skills!

-Anagrams Game: Unscramble letters to guess words of a selected length.

-Math Facts Game: Answer random addition questions under a time limit.

-Perfect for testing your brain in both wordplay and arithmetic!
+Sharpen your mind with word puzzles and math facts — perfect for learners, families, or anyone who loves a quick brain workout.

+***

-🎮 Features
+## 🎮 Game Modes
-Anagrams Game
+### 🔤 Anagrams Game

-Select the length of the word you want to play with.
+Unscramble a set of letters to reveal the correct word.

+Features:

+- Choose your desired word length

-Random word selection from a predefined dictionary.
+- Random word selection from a built-in dictionary

-Submit guesses and track your score.
+- Submit guesses and track your score

-Displays feedback for correct, incorrect, and repeated guesses.
+- Get instant feedback for:

+  - ✅ Correct guesses

+  - ❌ Incorrect guesses

+  - ⚠️ Repeated attempts

-Responsive UI for desktop and mobile.
+- Fully responsive UI that works across desktop and mobile devices

+***

-Math Facts Game
+### ➕ Math Facts Game

+Test your quick-thinking skills with random addition problems under a time limit.

+Features:

-Random addition questions are generated on the fly.
+- Randomly generated addition questions

-Tracks your score for correct answers.
+- Real-time score tracking

-Provides immediate feedback for incorrect answers without interrupting the timer.
+- Instant feedback for wrong answers — without pausing the timer

-Time-limited challenges to keep the game exciting.
+- Timed challenges to keep gameplay exciting

+***

-🛠️ Installation
+## ⚙️ Installation

-Clone the repository:
+Clone this repository:

 git clone https://github.com/your-username/anagrams-math-game.git
 cd anagrams-math-game